By Eric Vandenbroeck 11 Dec. 2012

 terms, for the time after Hitler’s death.
 In the afternoon of 22 April 1945

 Himmler relented and allowed Schellenberg to contact Bernadotte again.
-This
+This time,

-to the Western powers in his name.
+the Western powers in his name.
 (Final Report on the Case of Walter

 Schellenberg, National Archives, RG 319, IR.R, XE 001725, Walter Schellenberg,